🆕 Wisconsin Driver Education Grant — Eligible teens may qualify for 100% FREE driver's ed at Arcade Drivers School. Learn More ›

 Milwaukee Area

-We provide teen driver education for students in West Allis, Greenfield, Milwaukee, Franklin, Greendale, and nearby communities, with routes chosen to reflect real‑world traffic and local roads.
+We provide teen driver education for students in West Allis, Greenfield, Milwaukee, Franklin, Greendale, Hales Corners, and nearby communities, with routes chosen to reflect real‑world traffic and local roads.
+View all our classroom locations throughout the Milwaukee area.

 Waukesha & Ozaukee Counties